danielschlaugies/download-latex-artifact/README.md

 # Internals
 Initially, the user is authenticated using the [OAuth web application flow](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps#web-application-flow).
-After successful authentication, the access token is stored in a time-to-live (TTL) cache, that associates a randomly generated uuid session id with the access token.
+After successful authentication, the access token is stored in a time-to-live (TTL) cache, that associates a randomly generated session id with the access token.
 The session id itself is stored in a cookie.
 In that way, the actual access token is never exposed outside of the server.

 The access token is then used to get a list of all artifacts of the specified repository using the corresponding [REST API endpoint](https://docs.github.com/en/rest/actions/artifacts#list-artifacts-for-a-repository).
-Afterwards, the latest artifact is downloaded on the server side, unpacked and the file with the filename `FILENAME` served to the (authenticated) user.
+Afterwards, the latest artifact is streamed on the server side, unpacked and the file with the filename `FILENAME` served to the (authenticated) user.

 # Configuration
 The application is configured using the following environment variables: